zcestkc/Reddit-Client/README.md

   <img src="./public/images/Bootstrap.png">
 </p> -->

-## AWS
+## Bluehost

-- Deployed my site online rapidly using AWS Amplify for the first time
+- Deployed my site online using Bluehost for the first time
-- Connected the site to an actual domain, whilst benefiting from the AWS security certificate
+- Connected the site to an actual domain, familarised myself with cPanel functionalities and web hosting

 <!-- ## SEO